Zisaline/EEG/README.md

 # EEG

-Just a small universiry project developed for reading, displayind and recording EEG using COM-port.
+Just a small universiry project developed for reading, displaying and recording EEG using COM-port.